Residency Routes

 2. You can only enter Panama alone; dependents cannot accompany you.

-3. The digital nomad visa cannot be converted into permanent residency or a passport in Panama.
+3. The digital nomad visa cannot be converted into permanent residency or citizenship in Panama.

 Application Process: